PaySpaceSA/nextgen-assignment/README.md

 * All users pay 17.5% tax on their income

 **Approach:**
-* Write a tax calculator using TDD
 * Use SOLID principals
-* Preferred testing framework is Nunit using full or core framework
-* Razor frontend
-* ORM of choice
-* Use of Design Patterns preferable
+* Use appropriate Design Patterns
 * IOC/Dependency Injection
 * Allow for entering the Postal code and annual income on the front end and submitting
 * Store the calculated value to SQL Server with date/time and the two fields entered